DexterTaha/WRO-FE-2024-Mindcraft-International/Models/README.md

 - **Sturdy and Modular Assembly**: All parts are assembled using screws, nuts, and zip ties—no glue—making the robot sturdy yet easy to modify and improve.
 - **Safety Features**: The battery is placed in a safe location to avoid damage from bumps or accidents, and critical components are protected from potential battery issues.

-*Image of Third DIY Robot Version:*
+*Link of Third DIY Robot Version:*

 [Third DIY Robot](https://cad.onshape.com/documents/1c6f1405e84d0c390333223c/w/c90b719cdc670bdbfb16a84e/e/7f48b1d9bd685347e4768d04)